razbuild/raztodo/docs/ARCHITECTURE.md

 # 🏛️ Architecture

-This project follows **Clean Architecture** (Hexagonal / Ports & Adapters) to ensure that core business logic remains **independent** from frameworks, infrastructure, and delivery mechanisms.
+This project follows **Clean Architecture** to ensure that core business logic remains **independent** from frameworks, infrastructure, and delivery mechanisms.
 This approach improves:

 - ✅ **Testability**
 - ✅ **Maintainability**